newrelic/node-newrelic/merged/nextjs/README.md

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
 We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
 PAGE>).

 ## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+[Project name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 >[If applicable: The [project name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]
+Full details on which libraries are used and the terms under which they are licensed can be found in the third-party notices document.]